 - The skin over the surgical site will be cleansed.

-- A drain may be placed in the incision site to remove excess fluid.
+- After surgery, a drain may be placed in the incision site to remove excess fluid.

-- The incision(s) may be closed with stitches are surgical staples.
+- The incision(s) may be closed with stitches or surgical staples.

 - A clean bandage or dressing will be applied.